 Where to start with 5th Avenue in Playa Del Carmen?

 5th Avenue runs from the same street as the Cozumel Ferry Pier and runs all the way through Playa Del Carmen and continues out of the center of town.
 Most of the tourist attractions are from Calle 3 sur (south 3rd Street) to about 40th Street.
 This may sound like a lot to see, and it is, but remember the street are just even numbers north of Juarez Avenue.
 So it is about 22 blocks of non stop shopping and dinning!

 If you start at the south end you will be starting in Paseo Del Carmen shopping plaza.
 This plaza is shaded and has clothes shops, tourist souvenirs and other shopping but don’t do all your shopping here, you still have dozens of other opportunities!

 The area between Paseo Del Carmen and Calle 1 Sur is a very cheap and a tacky area of 5th Avenue.
 It is best to skip this strip or walk past it unless you want knock off sunglasses (make sure you read our article on how to avoid tourist traps and scams in Playa Del Carmen).
-There are just two shops we recommend in this section.
-One is called Prison Art which is leather items that are tattooed in prisons.
+There is just one shop we recommend in this section.
+It is called Prison Art which is leather items that are tattooed in prisons.
 It is a very fascinating store and something you can use that is sure to strike up a conversation.
-The other store is the Chihuahua Chic that has stylish purses for women.

 Parque Fundadores on 5th Avenue